 The first question is “Then on what basis do we blame Trump voters?”
 By hypothesis, we know it cannot be based on their contribution to Trump’s victory.
 Perhaps a progressive could judge Trump voters for their positions and ideas instead.
 No doubt, there are plenty of reprehensible views out there.
 But now we are dealing with two separate groups: the people with reprehensible ideas who voted for Trump and the people with the same reprehensible ideas who didn’t.
 Do we judge both groups as equally blameworthy?
 By hypothesis, we need to.
 But isn’t the causally efficacious action of the one group a distinct action that warrants its own moral blame?
 It is perfectly plausible, therefore, that there are two distinct moments of blame: the blameworthy ideology and the blameworthy action taken on the basis of that ideology.
 Or, to put it another way, we blame the person who acted on the reprehensible ideas more than one who didn’t.
 The hateful people who stay at home all day are not as bad as the hateful people who enact hateful political change.
 Seems obvious.
 Hence, even if you can blame Trump voters for something divorced from their causal responsibility in the election, you are free to blame them (and probably do) for their causal responsibility too.
 So it looks like causal responsibility is back on the moral table.

 Second, making moral fault fully independent of causal responsibility feels like an uncomfortably strong conclusion given the following facts:

 - With Trump, more than 20,000,000 people are at serious risk of losing health insurance.
-The programs that have been half-heartedly proposed to replace the ACA would likely be impossibly expensive for sick and poor people.
 The prospect is rightfully terrifying for millions and millions and millions of people.
 Many, many, many people will die as a result.
-(Read about what would happen here and here.)

 If Clinton had won, this would not be a concern.